What happens when my term life insurance policy ends?

 - Start a new term policy — Less expensive, but you must be in good health to qualify for a low rate.

 Keep these options in mind as your term life insurance policy draws to a close.
-Remember to consult with your life insurance advisor at least a year in advance, and together make an informed choice.
+Remember to consult with your life insurance advisor at least a year in advance and together you can make an informed choice.

-Regardless of the term length selected, it is important to make sure the policy contains a guaranteed renewable provision.
+Regardless of the term life insurance policy length selected, it is important to make sure it contains a guaranteed renewable provision.
 A term life insurance policy’s renewability provision is arguably its most important feature.

 The obvious advantage of the renewability provision is the policy can be extended, even if the insured is in poor health.
 Suppose you, as the insured, have been diagnosed with a serious medical condition during the term of your policy.